How to Apply Disinfectant Correctly

 6. Time is on Your Side.

-Disinfectant MUST be wet on the surface for the duration of the contact time to be effective.
+Make sure the surface is WET for the duration of the contact time to be effective.

 The CDC (U.S. Centers for Disease Control and Prevention) states that if a disinfectant is applied to a surface and that surface remains wet for 3 minutes, that should be sufficient “kill time” or “dwell time” to kill the pathogens.